Intersubjectivity

 “The [Yogācārins] thought that a common “perceptual object” is constructed via a direct process or dialogue that takes place amongst the different mind streams without the intermediation of [transcendent] matter [whose existence is explicitly denied in Yogācāra].” — Thomas E. Wood

-Since the empirical world is an intersubjective mental construct, in order to visit other worlds and meet their inhabitants, we should not use spaceships, which in principle are incapable of maintaining the full vital activity of our bodies for a long time, of travelling long distances in a reasonable time, and at high speed can be destroyed at the first collision with even the smallest space object, but should use tools of radical change of the state of consciousness.
+Since every empirical (hence phenomenal) world is an intersubjective mental construct, in order to visit other worlds and meet their inhabitants, we should not use space ships, which cannot maintain the full vitality of our bodies for a long time, cannot travel long distances in a reasonable time, and at high speed can be destroyed at the first collision with even the smallest space object, but we should use the tools of radical change of the state of consciousness.

-“One needs to travel without one’s body.
-It’s ridiculous to think about space travel in little ships.” — Rick Strassman’s experiments anonymous volunteer
+“One needs to travel [to other worlds] without one’s body.
+It’s ridiculous to think about space travel in little ships.” — Professor Rick Strassman’s experiments anonymous volunteer

-The volunteers of prof. Strassman’s experiments intuitively understood what they couldn’t articulate in the appropriate philosophical language — that consciousness is the fundamental nature of reality, and that a trip to another world is a “trip” of a transcendental subject from one nexus of transcendental intersubjectivity and its intersubjectively constituted phenomenal world to another nexus and its world.
+The volunteers of Professor Strassmann’s experiments intuitively understood what they could not express in philosophical language: consciousness is the fundamental nature of reality, and the psychonaut’s journey to another world is the ‘journey’ of his/her transcendental subject from one nexus of transcendental intersubjectivity and its intersubjectively constituted phenomenal world to another nexus and its world.

 “One hundred per cent did describe the concept of arriving at a qualitatively different space of consciousness or reality, characteristic of the so-called breakthrough DMT experience… Smaller proportions variously reported more minor themes of Breaking through the veil, 22%, discovering their Emergence into a novel reality, 58%, and a Navigation through the space in which they now found themselves, 31%.” — Old Royal Naval College, University of Greenwich and Centre for Psychedelic Research, Imperial College London

 “DMT has shown me the reality that there is infinite variation on reality.
-There is the real possibility of adjacent dimensions.” — prof. Rick Strassman’s experiments anonymous volunteer
+There is the real possibility of adjacent dimensions.” — Professor Rick Strassman’s experiments anonymous volunteer

-There is an infinite number of adjacent mental dimensions — nexuses of transcendental intersubjectivity and their intersubjectively constituted phenomenal worlds.
+There is a potentially infinite number of ‘adjacent dimensions’ — nexuses of transcendental intersubjectivity and their intersubjectively constituted phenomenal worlds, sectors of the universe of transcendental intersubjectivity.

 “Among the most vivid, intriguing, memorable, and sometimes disconcerting experiences that people report after taking a high dose of inhaled or intravenous DMT are those of encountering seemingly autonomous entities or beings (Luke, 2011; Luke and Spowers, 2018; Meyer, 2006; Strassman 2001, 2008).
 Although description of the nature of the entities, details of the experiences, and meaning attributed to the experiences vary widely, such experiences are apparently not infrequent.
 Strassman (2008) estimated that at least half of the participants in his studies of high doses of intravenous DMT reported experiences of journeys to invisible or alternative worlds, and that contact with alien beings or entities were a variant of this category. … Most respondents (72%) endorsed believing that the entity continued to exist after their encounter, and that the experience altered the respondent’s fundamental conception of reality (80%). … When asked about the attributes of the entity, a majority of the sample reported that the entity was conscious (96%), intelligent (96%), benevolent (78%), sacred (70%), had agency in the world (54%), and was positively judgmental (52%).” — Johns Hopkins Psychedelic Research Center